publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch79/m__us_usc_t7_s4809.md

              Each State association, shall receive an amount of funds equal to the product obtained by multiplying—

-                (i) the aggregate amount of assessments attributable to porcine animals produced in such State by persons described in subsection (a)(1)(A) and (B) of this section minus that State’s share of refunds determined pursuant to paragraph (4) by such persons pursuant to [section 4813 of this title][/us/usc/t7/s4813]; and
+                (i) the aggregate amount of assessments attributable to porcine animals produced in such State by persons described in subsection (a)(1)(A) and (B) minus that State’s share of refunds determined pursuant to paragraph (4) by such persons pursuant to [section 4813 of this title][/us/usc/t7/s4813]; and

                 (ii) a percentage applicable to such State association determined by the Delegate Body, but in no event less than sixteen and one-half percent, or